 Three rules of thumb

 Yet we are not powerless.
-In most cases we can set our thinking straight by using three rules of thumb (Braeckman 2017).
+In most cases we can set our thinking straight by using three rules of thumb (Braeckman, 2017).
 The first rule of thumb is not to accept a claim merely because it sounds plausible.
 The fact that a claim sounds plausible is absolutely no guarantee that it is true (our intuition can be misleading, as we will find out).
-So, having the feeling of understanding or knowing something is by no means a guarantee that you actually understand or know something (Herman De Regt & Hans Dooremalen 2015).
-That is why we need to rely on external (non-psychological) support to assess its reliability.
+So, having the feeling of understanding or knowing something is by no means a guarantee that you actually understand or know something (Herman De Regt & Hans Dooremalen, 2015).
+This is why we need to rely on external (non-psychological) support to assess its reliability.
 Is the claim substantiated by facts?
 Does it emanate from a reliable source?

-The amount of external support we should want before accepting a claim depends, of course, on the claim itself.
-Extraordinary claims must be supported by extraordinarily strong evidence: a photograph of elves or of the monster of Lochness, the 'yeti' or 'bigfoot' are not appropriate pieces of evidence for accepting the existence of these creatures.
+The amount of external support we should requirebefore accepting a claim depends, of course, on the claim itself.
+Extraordinary claims must be supported by extraordinarily strong evidence: a photograph of elves or of the monster of Lochness, the 'yeti' or 'bigfoot' are not adequate pieces of evidence for accepting the existence of these creatures.
 Related to this is the question of the burden of proof.
-Anyone who comes up with claims about paranormal activities must provide evidence for this, not the other way around.
-Note in this context that despite the large cash prizes promised by skeptics to those who can prove paranormal gifts unambiguously, no one has yet succeeded.
+Anyone who comes up with claims about paranormal activities must provide evidence for this Note in this context that despite the large cash prizes promised by skeptics to those who can prove paranormal gifts unambiguously, no one has yet succeeded.
 Such beliefs are not 'innocent until proven guilty'.
-The same applies to alternative forms of medicine, conspiracy theories and other theories that go against the scientific consensus (De Regt & Dooremalen 2008).
+The same applies to alternative forms of medicine, conspiracy theories, and other theories that go against the scientific consensus (De Regt & Dooremalen, 2008).
 Because that consensus is supported by a large amount of evidence and has come about through a reliable process.
-So anyone who wants to reject the consensus must come with strong counterevidence.
+Thus, anyone who wants to reject the consensus must come with strong counterevidence.

-Secondly, we have to use 'Occam's razor'.
+Secondly, we must refer to 'Occam's razor'.
 Occam (an English philosopher from the 14th century) taught us that the most economical or parsimonious explanation is often the best.
 Such an explanation does not raise many new questions which in turn require an explanation.
 Take crop circles for example.
 Some people believe that they are made by extraterrestrials.
 Another explanation is of course that they are 'hoaxes': that they are made by people to fool other people.
 Believing the first explanation raises a whole series of other questions that also require an explanation: how did these aliens got here unnoticed, why don’t they seek contact, why do they mainly make crop circles in the US, etc.?
 The most economical explanation, of course, is that these circles are made by people with a humorous slant.

 Finally, we must be aware of a series of 'cognitive pitfalls'.
 Our thinking is standardly equipped with these pitfalls.
 Everyone is susceptible to them.
 In this course we will identify those pitfalls or biases, explain their origin and indicate how we can avoid them.
 Cognitive illusions are similar to perceptual illusions.
 They are systematic, permanent and universal.
 Systematic, because our thinking is always distorted in the same way.
 Human illusions, while they can vary considerably in precise content from culture to culture, are largely variations on the same themes.
 Cognitive reasoning errors and illusions are also permanent just like perceptual illusions.
 Take the famous Müller-Lyer illusion: